 - Home Price: $858,800 median purchase price; $1,632 median monthly rent

 - Median Household Income: $87,701

 Looking for a place to jump-start your career in technology, digital media, or business?
 Job opportunities in San Francisco are great for young professionals!
 With Fortune 500 companies like Meta, Visa, and Wells Fargo, job seekers have a variety of options to explore.
 Although SF’s cost of living is higher than national average, there are still safe and affordable neighborhoods that can help you maintain your budget.
 Amazing work opportunities and a variety of housing options aren’t the only things that make San Francisco a great place to live, though.
 With fascinating historical sites like Alcatraz Island, recognizable landmarks like the Golden Gate Bridge, and unique natural features, San Francisco is one of the best places to live on the West Coast.
 And with the abundance of activities in the city, it’s easy to find something to do after a long day of work.
 Immerse yourself in fun things to do in the San Francisco area, like hiking at Twin Peaks or Muir Woods, surfing at Ocean Beach, and strolling along the famous Lombard Street—“The Crookedest Street in the World.”

 - Home Price: $484,600 median purchase price; $1,266 median monthly rent

 - Median Age: 35.8

 - Unemployment Rate: 3.7%

-Need a place to store belongings while relocating to one of the best cities for young professionals?
-Extra Space Storage has secure self storage facilities located all over the country, so we can accommodate your needs.
+Need a place to store belongings while relocating to one of the best U.S. cities for young professionals?
+Extra Space Storage has secure self storage facilities located all over the country to accommodate your needs.
 Find a storage unit near you!

 City statistics from AreaVibes